swiftly-solution/documentation/src/docs/scripting/events/gameevents/onhostnamechanged.md

 ---

 # OnHostnameChanged
-This event is triggered when hostname_changed is triggered
+This event is triggered when hostname_changed is triggered.
 ::: tabs
 @tab Lua
 ```lua